jjjchens235/daily_leetcode_2021/arrays/README.md

 		- For all matching rows/cols of a zero, I changed the variable to 'x' as a flag, excluding cells that were already zeroes
 		- The solution indicates that you can simply save the first row/col of the zero, rather than saving a x flag

+### Increasing Triplet Subsequence
+1. Logic: Keep track of minimum number and second minimum number.
+If current number is greater than second minimum number, than it's a valid triplet.
+2. Experience: Spent thirty minutes talking with Shing about this problem, then was able to solve it in one-go.
+We were pretty lost at first, but Shing kept asking, what is the thing we need to at each position to determine if this is the 3rd increasing substring?
+That helped.
+3. Takeaways:
+	- One 'aha' moment was to simplify the problem, how would we find increasing double subsequence?
+That's trivial, you just need to keep track of the minimum number, and if you reach a number bigger than the min number, than it's true.
+From that logic, for triplets, we just need to keep track of the two smallest minimum numbers.
+Obviously, it's a little more complicated than that because we have to ensure the second smallest number comes after the minimum
+	- The other was coming up with a good test scenario- Shing thought up 8,9 , 3, 11.
+What do we do at the 3?